JuliaNLSolvers/NLsolve.jl/README.md

 ### Jacobian available

-If, in addition to `f!(F::AbstractVector, x::AbstractVector)`, you have a function `j!(J::AbstractMatrix, x::AbstractVector)` for computing the Jacobian of the system, then the syntax is, as in the example above:
+If, in addition to `f!(F::AbstractArray, x::AbstractArray)`, you have a function `j!(J::AbstractArray, x::AbstractArray)` for computing the Jacobian of the system, then the syntax is, as in the example above:

 ```jl
 nlsolve(f!, j!, initial_x)
 ```

-Again it is also possible to specify two functions `f!(F::AbstractArray, x::AbstractArray)` and `j!(J::AbstractMatrix, x::AbstractArray)` that work on arbitrary arrays `x`.
+Again it is also possible to specify two functions `f!(F::AbstractArray, x::AbstractArray)` and `j!(J::AbstractArray, x::AbstractArray)` that work on arbitrary arrays `x`.

-Note that you should not assume that the Jacobian `J` passed into `j!` is initialized to a zero matrix.
+Note, that you should not assume that the Jacobian `J` passed into `j!` is initialized to a zero matrix.
 You must set all the elements of the matrix in the function `j!`.

 Alternatively, you can construct an object of type `OnceDifferentiable` and pass it to `nlsolve`, as in: